Baltimore Police Department: Rank structure and insignia

 Promotion is possible after three years of service.
 Opportunities for advanced training are provided, including specialized firearms training, defense tactics, and job-related topics such as basic criminal investigation.
 Hash marks, one for every five years service, will be worn on the left sleeve of the uniform as of 2015.
-In July 2016 the ranks of Lieutenant Colonel and Colonel were intended to be eliminated as a streamlining and standardisation measure, with all affected personnel being appointed to the rank of Chief, a title formerly used only by certain civilian employees within the department.
+In July 2016 the ranks of Lieutenant Colonel and Colonel were intended to be eliminated as a streamlining and standardization measure, with all affected personnel being appointed to the rank of Chief, a title formerly used only by certain civilian employees within the department.
 However, as of 2018 both Colonel and Lieutenant Colonel ranks are still in use.

 Organization

 The Baltimore Police Department has 2,935 sworn and civilian personnel, including dispatchers, crime lab technicians, chaplains, and unarmed auxiliary police officers.
 Officers are assigned to one of nine districts in the city or a specialized unit.
-Officers in patrol units work 4 ten-hour shifts a week.
+Officers in patrol units work 5 eight-hour shifts a week.